Treeniks/x86-64-simplified/src/instructions/control-transfer-instructions/call.md

     if ShadowStackEnabled(CPL) && CPL == 3 {
         if IA32_EFER.LMA == 0 {
             IA32_PL3_SSP = SSP;
-        } else { // adjust so bits 63:N get the value of bit N–1, where N is the CPU’s maximum linear-address width IA32_PL3_SSP = LA_adjust(SSP);
+        } else { // adjust so bits 63:N get the value of bit N–1, where N is the CPU's maximum linear-address width IA32_PL3_SSP = LA_adjust(SSP);
         }
     }